Novare Capital Management LLC Reduces Position in NextEra Energy, Inc. (NYSE:NEE)

 The company also recently announced a quarterly dividend, which was paid on Wednesday, December 15th.
 Stockholders of record on Friday, November 26th were paid a $0.385 dividend.
 This represents a $1.54 annualized dividend and a dividend yield of 1.68%.
 The ex-dividend date was Wednesday, November 24th.
 NextEra Energy’s dividend payout ratio (DPR) is presently 128.33%.

 NEE has been the subject of several research analyst reports.
-BMO Capital Markets upped their target price on shares of NextEra Energy from $89.00 to $98.00 and gave the company an “outperform” rating in a report on Wednesday, December 8th.
-Morgan Stanley upped their target price on shares of NextEra Energy from $82.00 to $84.00 and gave the company an “equal weight” rating in a report on Tuesday, December 21st.
-Finally, Seaport Res Ptn reiterated a “buy” rating on shares of NextEra Energy in a research note on Tuesday, October 19th.
+Seaport Res Ptn restated a “buy” rating on shares of NextEra Energy in a report on Tuesday, October 19th.
+Morgan Stanley increased their price target on shares of NextEra Energy from $82.00 to $84.00 and gave the stock an “equal weight” rating in a research note on Tuesday, December 21st.
+Finally, BMO Capital Markets increased their price target on shares of NextEra Energy from $89.00 to $98.00 and gave the stock an “outperform” rating in a research note on Wednesday, December 8th.
 Two investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
 According to MarketBeat, NextEra Energy currently has an average rating of “Buy” and a consensus price target of $88.00.

 In other news, EVP Ronald R. Reagan sold 4,545 shares of the stock in a transaction dated Friday, November 19th.
 The shares were sold at an average price of $88.00, for a total value of $399,960.00.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 Also, CEO John W. Ketchum sold 12,151 shares of the stock in a transaction dated Wednesday, December 15th.
 The shares were sold at an average price of $90.29, for a total transaction of $1,097,113.79.
 The disclosure for this sale can be found here.
 Insiders sold a total of 101,448 shares of company stock valued at $8,870,498 in the last 90 days.
 Company insiders own 0.38% of the company’s stock.